TouseefDataScientist/Artificialintelligence/README.md

-# Artificial intelligence and Machine Learning
+# Artificial Intelligence and Machine Learning

 This repository is for the students of AI/ML course offered by **Technical Education and Vocational Training Authority**.